williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

-# SE-Assistant: Your AI-Powered Personal Research Genius
+# SE-ASSISTANT_CONTEXT-HUB: Your AI-Powered Personal Research Genius

-## 🎯 What is SE-Assistant?
+## 🎯 What is SE-ASSISTANT_CONTEXT-HUB?

-SE-Assistant is a Cursor-based AI assistant specifically designed for Shopify Solutions Engineers.
+SE-ASSISTANT_CONTEXT-HUB is a Cursor-based AI assistant specifically designed for Shopify Solutions Engineers.
 Built to understand the unique challenges of SE work, it helps you:

 - 🔍 **Research merchants** faster than ever before
 - 📞 **Prepare for calls** with complete context